 The Director of Admissions will consider the application for readmission on the basis of space availability, program availability, and past academic performance.
 Upon review of the student’s request and examination of the required data, the student will be notified by letter of the decision regarding his/her readmission to the University.

 Space permitting, Husson allows students who do not have the intent of completing a degree at the University to enroll in a limited number of courses in any given semester.
 Such students may include those seeking to take a special course offering, those seeking professional recertification, or those who may need to take one or two courses as a prerequisite to further studies at other institutions.
-Students wishing to register for courses under this status must complete a Non-degree Admissions application and submit a $40.00 application fee.
+Students wishing to register for courses under this status must complete a Non-degree Admissions application.
 Please note that acceptance of admission for courses is contingent upon the availability of space and the demonstration that the applicant is appropriately qualified to take the particular offering.

 Admissions criteria for veterans include graduation from an approved senior high school or a high school equivalency certificate recognized by the applicant's State Department of Education.
 Husson also accepts a General Educational Development Certificate administered under the United States Armed Forces Institute and subsequently recognized by the applicant's State Department of Education.
-Veterans Administration paperwork for new students requires four to six weeks for processing.
+Veterans Administration paperwork for new students requires two to four weeks for processing.

 The University may recognize applicable credit based on the American Council on Education's Guide to the Evaluation of Educational Experience in the Armed Services.
 Interested applicants must provide a DD 214, a DD 295, AART, SMART, JST, and/or other appropriate credentials for evaluation.